buildbuddy-io/buildbuddy/docs/rbe-setup.md

 ### Java toolchain

-If your project depends on Java code, you'll need to set the following flags
+If your project depends on Java code, you'll need to set the following flags:

 ```bash
 --java_language_version=11